hamsternipples/nosedocs/noseblog.md

 I'll explore these differences more in the future, as I'm beginning to compare all of the understanding I've gained from mega-desire growth growth growth ultra dominator always-right michael, to my present circumstances.

 cause, you may not believe me but I have quite some experience with his antics by now, and we've figured out how to cohabitate the same body peacefully.

+### 2018-12-18 09:17 - meleading and merealisation

+I love how good I am at giving myself meleading sessions throut the day

+[I am merealising myself] one concept at time [I am merealising myself]

 # potential topics